 - I am a behavioral scientist — an expert wants to explain a concept

-- The neuroscience behind — This should make sense
+- The neuroscience behind — This is backed by research

-These are just examples, and there aren’t the only way to build trust.
+These are just examples, and they aren’t the only way to build trust.

 The headlines above were published on popular blogs, which is also part of building trust.